triciaward/fast-api-template/README.md

 ### Test Structure
 The test suite is organized to separate template tests from your application-specific tests:
 - `tests/` - All test files (run with `pytest tests/`)
-- `tests/template_tests/` - Template-specific tests (authentication, validation, Celery, etc.)
+- `tests/template_tests/` - Template-specific tests (authentication, validation, Celery, password reset, etc.)
 - `tests/your_module/` - Your application-specific tests (add your own test files here)

 **Note**: All tests are located in the `tests/` directory.
 Template tests are grouped under `tests/template_tests/`, and you should add your own test files in `tests/your_module/` or directly in `tests/`.